What is a Sine-on-Random (SoR) Test?

 Easy Test Entry

 In an SoR test, the background vibration is generated in a random form.
-However, any sinusoidal vibration present that exceeds the g levels of the random profile must be included in the test profile to provide the most accurate representation of the in-service environment.
+However, any sinusoidal vibration present that exceeds the acceleration of the random profile must be included in the test profile to provide the most accurate representation of the in-service environment.

-Enter the frequency/amplitude breakpoints of the background random acceleration spectrum in an easy-to-read tabular form using frequency or amplitude breakpoints or by entering one endpoint and the desired dB/octave slope.
-Over 1,000 separate frequency/amplitude breakpoints can be entered, allowing the entry of virtually any test specification.
+Enter the frequency or amplitude breakpoints of the background random acceleration spectrum in an easy-to-read tabular format.
+Alternatively, enter one endpoint and the desired dB/octave slope.
+VibrationVIEW supports over 1,000 breakpoints, suitable for virtually any test specification.

 One to 32 floating-point precision sine tones can be superimposed on the background random spectrum and swept back-and-forth between frequencies at a user-programmable rate.
 The amplitude and frequency sweep parameters are also user-programmable.
-Up to 200 separate frequency/amplitude breakpoints can be entered, allowing the entry of virtually any test specification.
+VibrationVIEW supports over 200 breakpoints, suitable for virtually any test specification.